crucifix86/yahoo-discord-bridge/IMPLEMENTATION_PLAN.md

 - Client sends proper KEEPALIVE packets
 - 1:1 messaging works (with cosmetic "may not have received" warning)

-### Remaining Issue
+### Message ACK - FIXED!
-- "Your contact may not have received this message" warning appears
+- "Your contact may not have received this message" warning ELIMINATED
-- This is cosmetic only - messages ARE delivered and work perfectly
-- Would require reverse engineering YM9 binary to find exact ACK format expected
+- Solution: Send MESSAGE_ACK (service 251) with correct field orientation
+  - Field 1 = recipient (who "received" the message)
+  - Field 5 = sender (who needs delivery confirmation)
+- Based on OpenYMSG MessageAckMessage format

 ---